Mike Schaefer: Career

-During the 1960 presidential election, he supported U.S. Senator John F. Kennedy and later served as a staff assistant for state Senator Thomas Kuche.
+During the 1960 presidential election, he supported U.S. Senator John F. Kennedy, a Democrat, and later served as a staff assistant for state Senator Thomas Kuchel, a Republican.
 He also worked as an analyst for the U.S. Securities and Exchange Commission.

 In 1965, Schaefer was elected to the San Diego City Council and served until 1971.
 In 1968, he received the Republican nomination in California's 37th House district, but was defeated by incumbent Representative Lionel Van Deerlin.
 In 1971, he ran for mayor in the open primary, but received less than one percent of the vote.
 In 1974, he ran for the Republican nomination for Secretary of State in Nevada, but was defeated by Stanley W. Paher.

-In the 1980s, he moved to Maryland where he befriended William Donald Schaefer, who served as the Mayor of Baltimore and Governor of Maryland, and Mike Schaefer believed that sharing a last name with him would help him politically and following Schaefer's death in 2011 Mike filed a $28,000 claim to William's estate.
-In 1986, he ran for the Republican nomination for Maryland's Senate election, but was defeated by Linda Chavez.
+In the 1980s, he moved to Maryland where he befriended William Donald Schaefer, who served as the mayor of Baltimore and Governor of Maryland, and Mike Schaefer believed that sharing a last name with him would help him politically, and following Schaefer's death in 2011 Mike filed a $28,000 claim to William's estate.
+In 1986, he ran for the Republican nomination in Maryland's U.S. Senate election, but was defeated by Linda Chavez.
+He became a Democrat in 2004, and in 2006 again ran in Maryland's U.S. Senate election.
+He finished fifth out of 18 candidates in the Democratic primary, which was won by Ben Cardin.

 From the 1990s to the 2010s, he ran for local offices in Los Angeles and San Francisco, Secretary of State of California, state legislative seats in Arizona, Nevada, and Maryland, and mayor in Baltimore and Palm Springs.
 In 2014, he was removed from the Nevada state controller primary and the decision was upheld by the Nevada Supreme Court as he had failed to meet the residency requirements.

 In 2018, he initially sought to run for California's 54th State Assembly district, but later dropped out as he would rather remain in San Diego and ran in the Board of Equalization's 4th district.
-He ran as a member of the Democratic party and placed second in the top-two primary behind state senator Joel Anderson.
-On November 6, 2018, Schaefer unexpectedly defeated Anderson by a narrow margin, who had spent over $300,000 to Schaefer's $25,000.
+He ran as a member of the Democratic Party and placed second in the top-two primary behind Republican state senator Joel Anderson.
+On November 6, 2018, Schaefer unexpectedly defeated Anderson by a narrow margin; Anderson had spent over $300,000 to Schaefer's $25,000.
 This was attributed to the Democratic wave and Anderson being reprimanded for his comments to a female lobbyist.
+Schaefer was re-elected to the Board in 2022, defeating fellow Democrat David Dodson.

+Schaefer was briefly a Democratic candidate for California's 47th congressional district in the 2024 election, but later switched to the race for the U.S. Senate in Nevada.
+He lost the primary election to the incumbent Senator Jacky Rosen.

+Schaefer has formed a campaign committee to run for Lieutenant Governor of California in 2026.

+Asked why he regularly runs for office, Schaefer said that he loves to run for office.